Umuzi-org/tech-department/content/topics/git/git-book/_index.md

 ---
-date: 2019-03-19T16:50:16+02:00
 title: Git Books
-weight: 15
+ready: true
 ---

+You don't need to know absolutely everything about Git in order to start using it.
+We keep our git repos on Github so don't worry about the server setup stuff.

 ## The Git Book

-We keep our git repos on Github so dont worry about the server setup stuff.
-The first three chapters will serve you well initially
+The first three chapters will serve you well initially:

 https://git-scm.com/book/en/v2